SuperDisk/tar.pl/README.md

 I've heard however that Scryer Prolog uses a more efficient internal representation, which might work better but I haven't tried it out yet.

-Also, this is a really simple implementation that doesn't deal with file paths, permissions, user IDs or any of that junk.
+Also, this is a really simple implementation that doesn't deal with file paths, permissions, user IDs, etc.